MRtrix3/mrtrix3/docs/reference/config_file_options.rst

 *  **NumberOfThreads**
-    *default: number of threads provided by hardware* set the default number of CPU threads to use for multi*threading.
+    *default: number of threads provided by hardware* set the default number of CPU threads to use for multi-threading.

 *  **NumberOfUndos**
     *default: 16*